codeigniter4/CodeIgniter4/user_guide_src/source/contributing/styleguide.rst

 .. note:: Our indenting and alignment convention differs from PSR-2, which
-    uses spaces for indenting and tabs for alignment.
+    uses spaces for indenting and alignment.

 - Unnecessary whitespace characters MUST NOT be present anywhere within a script.